1unja/Churn-Analysis/README.md

 ### 5.2 Products Number Analysis

 This factor contains categorical numbers(from 1 to 4) represented amount of products for each customer.
 Chi-square test of independence showed a statistically very significant difference between categories.
-Analysis showed continuous growth of the percentage of churned customers with growth of product numbers:
+Analysis showed continuous growth of the percentage of churned customers with growth of 0.2771:

-   churned  total   ratio
-0. 348.0   4590  0.0758
-1. 1409.0   5084  0.2771
-2. 220.0    266  0.8271
-3. 60.0     60  1.0000
+-  7.58 for 0 products
+-  27.71 for 1 product
+-  82.71 for 2 products
+-  100.00 for 3 products

 <img width="350" height="250" alt="Screenshot 2026-09-13 at 18 01 34" src="https://github.com/user-attachments/assets/c1552ca1-471a-4a5a-a3d5-b8b15ecc75bf" />